-There are risks to endometrial ablation, which should be compared to the risks of things we do in every day life.
-A number of things can be done to reduce these risks.
+There are risks to endometrial ablation, which should be compared to the risks of things we do in everyday life.
 Some of the risks of endometrial ablation procedures are perforation of the uterus, absorbing excess fluid, bleeding, infection, injury to organs within the abdomen and pelvis, and accumulation of blood within the uterus due to scarring.
-Another rare, but important, concern after any endometrial ablation procedure is that it might decrease your doctor's ability to make an early diagnosis of cancer of the endometrium.
 Abnormal bleeding should be evaluated whether or not you have had an ablation.

 Who shouldn’t have an endometrial ablation?

 Since an endometrial ablation destroys the lining of the uterus, endometrial ablation is not for anyone who desires to keep her fertility.
 Women who have a malignancy or pre-malignant condition of the uterus are not candidates for ablation.
-Women who have severe pelvic pain, unless the pain is coming from an intracavitary myoma, may be better served by alternative treatments.
+Women who have severe pelvic pain may be better served by alternative treatments.
 Although pregnancy is unlikely after ablation, serious complications could arise.
-It is essential to use reliable contraception (tubal ligation or vasectomy) after an endometrial ablation.
+It is essential to use reliable contraception (tubal ligation or vasectomy) after endometrial ablation.

 Who can help me decide if an endometrial ablation is for me?

-It is helpful to see a gynecologist who is familiar with, and who is able to provide all of the alternatives for the treatment of your problem.
-A physician who does not do endometrial ablation on a regular basis is unlikely to have the experience to help you make the best decision.
-The physician should be expert at vaginal-probe ultrasound and at diagnostic hysteroscopy, and should consider non-surgical treatments, as well as discussing the advantages and disadvantages of all the options available.
+It is helpful to see a gynecologist who is familiar with, and who can provide all of the alternatives for the treatment of your problem.
+A physician who does not do endometrial ablation regularly is unlikely to have the experience to help you make the best decision.
+The physician should be expert at a vaginal-probe ultrasound and at diagnostic hysteroscopy and should consider non-surgical treatments, as well as discussing the advantages and disadvantages of all the options available.
 While the physician can provide you with information, the decision is ultimately yours.